RCdeWit/infra/README.md

 ### Provision Digital Ocean resources

+1. Create an access token on TransIP
-1. Create a personal access token (PAT) on Digital Ocean (DO)
+2. Create a personal access token (PAT) on Digital Ocean (DO)
-2. Install the DO CLI: `brew instal doctl`
+3. Install the DO CLI: `brew instal doctl`
-3. Add an SSH key to your DO account and copy the public key to `config/id_rsa.pub`
+4. Add an SSH key to your DO account and copy the public key to `config/id_rsa.pub`
-4. Retrieve the SSH key ID with `doctl compute ssh-key list`
+5. Retrieve the SSH key ID with `doctl compute ssh-key list`
-5. Set the appropriate environment variables in `config/.env` and source them;
+6. Set the appropriate environment variables in `config/.env` and source them;
    take a look at `.config/.env.example` for an example.
-6. From the `terraform` directory, deploy with `terraform apply`
+7. From the `terraform` directory, deploy with `terraform apply`

 ### Configure VPS